laravel/docs/passport.md

     php artisan passport:client --personal

-After creating your personal access client you'll need to define their ID and unhashed secret  in your `.env` file:
+After creating your personal access client, place the client's ID and plain-text secret value in your application's `.env` file:

     PASSPORT_PERSONAL_ACCESS_CLIENT_ID=client-id-value
     PASSPORT_PERSONAL_ACCESS_CLIENT_SECRET=unhashed-client-secret-value

-Next, you should register these values by placing the following calls within the `boot` method of your `AuthServiceProvider`:
+Next, you should register these values by placing the following calls to `Passport::personalAccessClientId` and `Passport::personalAccessClientSecret` within the `boot` method of your `AuthServiceProvider`:

     /**
      * Register any authentication / authorization services.